chauhoang99/2025_July_data_merging_test/README.md

 - Data cleaning will happen in each scraper; each scraper has its own attribute mapping.
 - Each scraper will save its processed data to the `hotel_attributes` table.
 This is for data quality control later.
 If needed, I also can do data backfilling by using data in this table.
 - About images, so far I don't see a need to treat them separately since we don't include image ranking or image processing in this assignment.
 The most simplest way to manage them is to keep them in `hotel_attributes`.
-- At the end of this workflow, there will be one mapping method that will combine all the cleaned data from the scrapers, do attribute value selection based on source ranking, then save the selected attributes to the right hotel.id in the `hotels` table.
-Every time there is a new batch of data coming in, this mapping method will check and update the hotels table with attributes, images and location from the highest ranking source available at that time.
+- At the end of this workflow, there will be one data merging method that will combine all the cleaned data from the scrapers, do attribute value selection based on source ranking, then save the selected attributes to the right hotel.id in the `hotels` table.
+Every time there is a new batch of data coming in, this method will check and update the hotels table with the best attributes it can find at that time.

   ```
                         +----------------------+